This post was most recently updated on January 5th, 2019.

 This happened on multiple different machines, and multiple different network connections, with any XML input, but just against one tenant (others worked) – so we figured it has to be about some configuration on that particular tenant or datacenter.
 Furthermore, Connect-SPOService (to admin site) worked, but Connect-SPOnline to normal site failed.

-The third option worked for us, but I’ve read online and our internal resources that the other solutions have helped other people, so I’m including them here.
+The third option worked for us, but I’ve read online and our internal resources that the other solutions have helped other people (even though they didn’t help us), so I’m including them here.

 - A conflict between cmdlets(?)